 The term ‘customer engagement’ is arguably one of the biggest buzzwords in today’s business landscape.
 It’s so widely used that when many people hear the phrase, they interpret it as a checkbox item.
-It is, however, an ongoing crucial relationship between a company and its customers, which is determined by the customer’s preferences and behaviour.
+It is, however, a crucial ongoing relationship between a company and its customers, which is determined by the customer’s preferences and behaviour.

 Customer engagement entails actively engaging with an audience through messaging that interests, educates or helps them, as well as encouraging two-way communication with your business.
 In short, it’s about figuring out what the customer wants and giving it to them at the right time.

 This may appear to be a simple and straightforward task.
 However, in today’s world, where the majority of a business’s customer base is composed of the digital-native ‘millennials and zoomers’, the consumer has little patience for complicated processes in the name of customer engagement.
 So what does this mean for you as a business, and how can you adapt to this new market reality and ensure that your engagement techniques are actually engaging?